rploeg/thesisdigitaltwinsustainability/documentation/logbook.md

-# Timeline and changes of the software for the thesis
+# Logbook of the software for the thesis

 This page describes the logbook of the installation and configuration of my thesis.